 sudo apt-get install bumblebee bumblebee-nvidia

 That’s all; but you need to restart you machine before doing anything else.
-After that, you may be able to run programs using your discrete graphics card, the following command shows you how to do it.
+After that, you will be able to run programs using your discrete graphics card.
 For example, let’s run Firefox using the discrete GPU:

-First, install git, because the bumblebee-ui project doesn’t have a PPA
+First, install git, because the bumblebee-ui project doesn’t have a Launchpad PPA

 sudo apt-get install git